jamesptanner/notes/_drafts/one on ones.md

 how to provide the best assistance possileble to a defended attacker

 ## KTP

+*****
 keeping the defener engaged
-stringing movement ogether without breaks use that change in speed and direction
+stringing movement together without breaks use that change in speed and direction
+******

-we want to loook or getting that spacc#e away from your defender so we are able to put up good shots
+we want to loook or getting that spacce away from your defender so we are able to put up good shots

-this ivolves being able to rea d your efender and and making the a deciison that allows you to exploit what tthey believe that you are going to do.
+this ivolves being able to read your efender and and making the a deciison that allows you to exploit what tthey believe that you are going to do.

 to start wiht we will do some simple veering shot we will have a feed ou at the side, a attacker that will recieve thee ball, and a defender wo whill be easkly ront defending.